jarengisner/meet-app/README.md

 ## Summary

 The meet application will be a full-stack application using React for the front end, and AWS lambda serverless functions for the back-end.
-The application will display meet-up events across multiple cities, witha user being able to search for specific cities or events.
+The application will display meet-up events across multiple cities, with a user being able to search for specific cities or events.
 The data for events in cities will be presented in cards, as well as with data visualization graphs, and charts.

 ## Technology